- Key messages

 - The NHS 24 website has guidance about when to call the NHS 111 service.

-- The most up-to-date information provided by the Welsh Government is available on their website including guidance on staying at home and away from others, guidance for households with possible coronavirus and how to get tested.
+- The most up-to-date information provided by the Welsh Government is available on their website including guidance on what you can and can't do during the outbreak, guidance for households with possible coronavirus and how to get tested.
 There is also guidance on protecting those who are most at risk of COVID-19 and face coverings.

 - Public Health Wales (PHW) also has guidance on COVID-19.